Inflectra/spira-documentation/docs/Spira-User-Manual/Inflectra-Ai-In-Spira.md

 # Inflectra.ai
-!!! info "Available in SpiraTest, SpiraTeam, SpiraPlan - cloud only"
+!!! abstract "Available in SpiraTest, SpiraTeam, SpiraPlan - cloud only"
     It is available to try for free in any cloud trial.

     To add Inflectra.ai to your production site, you can do so from your customer area or [contact us to find out how to upgrade](mailto:sales@inflectra.com).